 Your Sleep Apnea Houston Doctors

-A dentist who specializes in neuromuscular dentistry is best qualified to fit you for a customized dental appliance for treating sleep apnea, such as SomnoDent MAS.
+A dentist who practices in neuromuscular dentistry is best qualified to fit you for a customized dental appliance for treating sleep apnea, such as SomnoDent MAS.
 My partner, Dr. Tom Hedge, has a strong background in neuromuscular dentistry, making him qualified to treat a number of conditions, from teeth grinding to sleep apnea.

 If you’re looking for a sleep apnea Houston doctor, call our office today at 713-701-1783 to schedule your complimentary consultation.